 - Custom plans available for larger teams

-Best for: Sales professionals needing comprehensive contact intelligence in their simple CRM system.
+Best for: Sales professionals who need comprehensive contact intelligence built into their simple CRM.

 9. Streak — Best easy CRM for Gmail users